drunkard/ceph-readable-doc/html/_sources/ceph-volume/intro.rst.txt

 -------------------
-By making use of :term:`LVM tags`, the :ref:`ceph-volume-lvm` sub-command is able to store and later re-discover and query devices associated with OSDs so that they can later activated.
-This includes support for lvm-based technologies like dm-cache as well.
+By making use of :term:`LVM tags`, the :ref:`ceph-volume-lvm` sub-command is able to store and later re-discover and query devices associated with OSDs so that they can later be activated.

-对 ``ceph-volume`` 来说， dm-cache 的使用是透明的，对这个工具\
-来说没什么不一样的地方，它把 dm-cache 当作一般的逻辑卷。

 LVM performance penalty
 -----------------------
 In short: we haven't been able to notice any significant performance penalties associated with the change to LVM.
-By being able to work closely with LVM, the ability to work with other device mapper technologies (for example ``dmcache``) was a given: there is no technical difficulty in working with anything that can sit below a Logical Volume.
+By being able to work closely with LVM, the ability to work with other device mapper technologies was a given: there is no technical difficulty in working with anything that can sit below a Logical Volume.